Value chains for sustainable production, use and cycles of Textiles (Telavalue)

 The targeted improvements in textile reuse and reduce textile waste, which will be achieved through improving the business models of second-hand companies and other companies that want to add a second-hand operation to their business; and also through enhancing consumers’ use of second-hand market as both sellers and consumers.

-Read more about the Baltic2Hand project
+Read more about other projects

 PaaS Pilots – Product as a Service pilots